 In 1999 Lyon & Turnbull was acquired by a group of auctioneers previously part of the Phillips team, an auction house that was the third largest in the world during the 1990s.
 They were joined in the enterprise by Sir Angus Grossart, Chairman of one of Scotland’s leading merchant banks Noble Grossart and a past Chairman of The Trustees of the National Galleries of Scotland.
 The company's stated aim on regeneration was: "To rescue a national institution for Scotland and to establish a high quality auction house with an international footprint from a base in Edinburgh."

-Since re-launching, Lyon & Turnbull has become the largest and most successful auction house but also one of the premier in the United Kingdom, respected internationally as a diligent and trusted firm of auctioneers.
+Since re-launching, Lyon & Turnbull have not only become Scotland's most successful auction house but also one of the premier in the United Kingdom, respected internationally as a diligent and trusted firm of auctioneers.

-This building is an important example of the work of Archibald Elliot (1760-1823), one of Scotland's leading architects in the early 19th century.
+Our headquarters in Edinburgh is housed in an important example of the work of Archibald Elliot (1760-1823), one of Scotland's leading architects in the early 19th century.

 Designed and built as a church for the great and good of Edinburgh’s fashionable New Town, the design is somewhat unusual due to Elliot’s adoption of the Greek Revival style for an ecclesiastical commission.
 The church construction began in May 1820 and it opened for its first service in May 1821.
 A plan and elevation signed by Elliot shows that he originally intended the building to have a tower and spire, but, perhaps for financial reasons, these were never built.
 The ceiling rose in the auditorium originally held a large octagonal gasolier, which was removed in 1853.